 2. in addition to knowing the dog was there on the premises.

 Here, the property owner is "usually" also the California landlord.
-Some of the ways we prove and meet this hurdle is by interviewing those who manage the home such as gardeners, pool men, etc., and those who would have any contact with the property and/or the property owner.
-Neighbors are an excellent source for us and we can obtain witness statements from them to help prove this prior knowledge of the dog's presence and prior dangerous conditions.
+We prove and meet this hubby by interviewing those who manage the home, such as gardeners, pool men, etc., and those who would have any contact with the property and the property owner.
+Neighbors are an excellent source for us, and we can obtain witness statements from them to help prove this prior knowledge of the dog's presence and prior dangerous conditions.
 Hopefully, in the past, a neighbor had notified the property owner of the dog's vicious propensity.
-We obtain their declarations before the filing of the law suit.
-Sometimes a law suit is not necessary as the claim may settle once the claims adjuster knows of the impending evidence against their insured.
+We obtained their declarations before the filing of the lawsuit.
+Sometimes, a lawsuit is unnecessary as the claim may settle once the claims adjuster knows of the impending evidence against their insured.
 Postal carriers are another great resource.
-Postmen and Postwomen report incidents to their supervisors of dog bites or of vicious dogs.
-Their postal supervisor will then sometimes notify the property owner as well as the tenant and threaten the disruption of mail service to the home.
+Postmen and Postwomen report incidents of dog bites or vicious dogs to their supervisors.
+Their postal supervisor will then sometimes notify the property owner and the tenant and threaten to disrupt mail service to the home.

-We research the dog too!
-The dog that caused the injury may have a record, like a criminal usually has a criminal history.
-Our investigation of every dog bite injury case includes obtaining the dog's veterinarian history and all records from the local board of animal control.
+We research the dog, too!
+The dog that caused the injury may have a record like a criminal usually has a criminal history.
+Our investigation of every dog bite injury case includes obtaining the dog's veterinarian history and all local animal control board records.
 There may have been reports of prior dog bites on the dog in question.
-From those records we can discover the history and see all reports, including names and addresses of all prior victims, which can allow us to interview those prior victims.
+From those records, we can discover the history and see all reports, including names and addresses of all prior victims, allowing us to interview them.
 Sometimes, the prior victims had notified the landowner, which can add to the prior knowledge hurdle.
 Lastly, we review the lease agreement between the landlord and the tenant because sometimes those lease agreements allow annual inspections, and sometimes they state they allow dogs.
 If so, any dog agreement or pet agreement is thoroughly reviewed.
-Perhaps, the landowner or its agent had a prior inspection and an encounter with a vicious dog and then notified the landlord.
+Perhaps the landowner or its agent had a prior inspection and an encounter with a vicious dog and then notified the landlord.
 Further, residential home leases provide a provision regarding dogs that may help to prove prior notice.
-We will obtain the above outlined evidence before the defense has the opportunity to hide it during discovery.
-This proactive research will benefit you if you are bitten by a dog and we have to prove a case of landowner liability!
+We will obtain the above-outlined evidence before the defense can hide it during discovery.
+This proactive research will benefit you if a dog bites you, and we have to prove a case of landowner liability!